jbejjani2022/jbejjani2022.github.io/_posts/2025-12-20-perplexing-poem-prompt.md

 - I never optimize explicitly for prompt perplexity.
 For simplicity, I use proxies like prohibiting or penalizing use of ASCII tokens.
 What this *really* optimizes for is 'non-English-looking.'
 Empirically, however, we saw this results in very high perplexity prompts (for both the model and me as a reader).
 Nevertheless, an interesting next step could be to directly optimize for prompt perplexity (while continuing to optimize for likelihood of the target poem being generated).
 As these objectives may conflict to an extent, finding how to weight them appropriately will be important.

 - I opt for simplicity and open-endedness with the prompt I use to ask Qwen to explain its prompt (recall it's just "Concisely explain the following prompt.
 Prompt: *{prompt}*").
-It could be worth trying other variations, like "What instruction is encoded in the following prompt, if any?" though these might bias the model to assuming a coherent instruction.
+It could be worth trying other variations, like "What instruction is encoded in the following prompt, if any?" though these might bias the model towards assuming a coherent instruction.

 - In my attempt to increase prompt perplexity by excluding ASCII from the `allowlist`, we saw that words for e.g. "poem" in *other* languages were selected instead.
 This is cool in itself, showing that though we banned English, the optimizer 'finds a way' to make the target poem likely by using its knowledge of other languages to get the instruction across.
 However, if we want a prompt that's perplexing to *anyone*, it would be interesting to try restricting the vocabulary to just symbols / emojis—no characters from any alphabet allowed.
 How far can we restrict the model's vocabulary and still get it to output a poem?